Types of renewable energy

 1) Solar energy

 Sunlight is one of our planet’s most abundant and freely available energy resources.
 The amount of solar energy that reaches the earth’s surface in one hour is more than the planet’s total energy requirements for a whole year.
 Although it sounds like a perfect renewable energy source, the amount of solar energy we can use varies according to the time of day and the season of the year as well as geographical location.
 In the UK, solar energy is an increasingly popular way to supplement your energy usage.
-Find out if it’s right for you below by reading our guide to solar power.
+Find out if it’s right for you by reading our guide to solar power.

 2) Wind energy